litmuschaos/litmus-docs/website/versioned_docs/version-3.0.0/user-guides/gitops-configuration.md

 ## Steps to configure Event-Triggered Chaos Injection

-- Once the chaos experiment is pushed to your repository, you’ll notice every chaos experiment has a `workflow_id`.
+- Once the chaos experiment is pushed to your repository, you’ll notice every chaos experiment has a `experiment_id`.
 You can get this from the chaos experiment YAML file.
-You need to copy the id and annotate the target application so that if there’s any change in the application, gitops will sync the chaos experiment using this workflow_id and run it on your target application.
+You need to copy the id and annotate the target application so that if there’s any change in the application, gitops will sync the chaos experiment using this experiment_id and run it on your target application.
 You can use the following command:

 ```
-kubectl annotate deploy/target-application litmuschaos.io/workflow=${workflow_id}
+kubectl annotate deploy/target-application litmuschaos.io/workflow=${experiment_id}
 ```

 ```